SESMG/SESMG/docs/index.rst

 2. Execute the program "Spreadsheet_Energy_System_Model_Generator.py" in the main folder of the program.
 This can be done either by double-clicking, or by opening the file in any Python interpreter.
 The latter variant allows a more detailed access to error messages etc. Running the program may take some time depending on the model size.

 3. After running the program completely, the results can be viewed in the "results" folder.
-These consist of the "log.file" with details of the optimisation, as well as an .xlsx file for each bus, in which the energy flows of the optimised energy system are stored.
+These consist of the "log.file" with details of the optimization, as well as an .xlsx file for each bus, in which the energy flows of the optimized energy system are stored.

 Using the Scenario File